tolitius/bb8/README.md

-  send-payment   send payment from one account to another set-options    set options on the account sign           sign a base64 encoded transaction stream         stream "ledger", "payment", "tranasaction" and "operations" events submit         submit a base64 encoded transaction version        print the version number of bb
+  send-payment   send payment from one account to another set-options    set options on the account sign           sign a base64 encoded transaction stream         stream "ledger", "payment", "transaction" and "operations" events submit         submit a base64 encoded transaction version        print the version number of bb